 Once you are on the Register, you will be issued with a Resident Certificate – Certificado de Residente – which will include the date of registration, your name, address, nationality and NIE number.

-If you have lived in Spain for five years and already have Certificado de Residente, you can apply, if you wish to, for permanent residency.
+If you have lived in Spain for five years and already have Certificado de Residente, you can apply for permanent residency if you wish to.

-For this you will need to use the same forms and pay the same tax.
-No additional paperwork should be required, however, the authorities might ask for proof you have been living in Spain for five years.
+You will need to use the same forms and pay the same tax.
+No additional paperwork should be required.
+However, the authorities might ask for proof you have been living in Spain for five years.